Visualising data, telling stories

 visual diagrams, pathline

 “Incuriosity is the oddest and most foolish failing there is”.
 All-round nerd with a tendency to poke things with a stick to see what happens.
-Doodler, artist, bookbinder, photographer, illustrator, graphic designer, web developer.
+Doodler, artist, bookbinder, photographer, illustrator, visual; interaction & UX designer, spider in the web.

 Latest posts by benteh (see all)